andre-abadi/oal/README.md

     ##    .metric      mean    std_err
     ## 1 accuracy 0.4883402 0.01210339
     ## 2  roc_auc 0.5000000 0.00000000

+### Model 01 - Naive Bayes

+A Naive Bayes classifier applies Bayes’ Theorem to predict class membership by calculating conditional probabilities, making the “naive” assumption that features are conditionally independent of each other.
+Despite this simplifying assumption, the classifier is remarkably effective, particularly for text classification tasks.
+It works by learning the probability of each feature occurring within each class during training, then combining these probabilities with prior class probabilities to predict the most likely class for new instances.

     ##    .metric      mean    std_err
     ## 1 accuracy 0.7193495 0.01505729